Category Archives: Darwin Awards

 According to press reports, Sloan was a model prisoner who spent his final six years obtaining two college degrees in education.
 He had dreams of being released on parole and working with young people.

 Source: Spartanburg Herald-Journal, March 7th 1989.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 Clement L. Vallandigham, whose prepping for court didn’t go entirely to plan

-Clement L. Vallandigham (1820-71) was a prominent Ohio lawyer and politician who served in Congress prior to and during the Civil War.
 A pacifist by nature, Vallandigham made several inflammatory speeches against the war and those he deemed responsible for it, including Abraham Lincoln.
-In May 1863, Vallandigham was arrested and temporarily interned before being deported to the Confederacy.
-The following year he sneaked back into the United States via Canada with the aid of a new hairstyle and a false moustache.
+In May 1863, Vallandigham was arrested and temporarily interned, before being deported to the Confederacy.
+The following year he sneaked back into the United States via Canada, with the aid of a new hairstyle and a false moustache.

 “Mr McBurney [another lawyer] had expressed some doubts as to the possibility of Myers [the victim] shooting himself in the manner described by Mr Vallandigham, when the latter said ‘I will show you in a half a second’.
 He picked up a revolver and putting it in his right pocket, drew it out far enough to keep the muzzle touching his body, and engaged the hammer.
 The weapon exploded and sent its deadly missile into the abdomen at a point almost corresponding with that in which Myers was shot.
 Mr Vallandigham immediately exclaimed that he had taken up the wrong pistol… There were two revolvers on the table, one loaded and the other unloaded.
 Unfortunately Mr Vallandigham seized the former.”

-Vallandigham’s corpse was packed in ice and returned to his home in Dayton for burial.
-His wife, Louisa, who was attending her brother’s funeral at the time of her husband’s demise, was grief-stricken and died from a heart attack seven weeks later.
+Vallandigham was carried to bed and doctors were summoned but they were unable to locate the bullet or stem his internal bleeding.
+He died some 12 hours later.
+His corpse was packed in ice and returned to his home in Dayton for burial.
+Vallandigham’s wife Louisa, who was attending her brother’s funeral at the time of her husband’s demise, was grief stricken; she died from a heart attack seven weeks later.
 Vallandigham’s client, Thomas McGehan, was retried twice and eventually acquitted.

 Source: The Stark County Democrat (Ohio), June 22nd 1871.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1552: Gent dies after looking down a loaded longbow

-Coronial records from the 16th century describe the death of Henry Pert, a gentleman from Welbeck, near Worksop, Nottinghamshire.
-Pert died a day after receiving an arrow to the head.
-The arrow had been fired from his own weapon.
+Coronial records from the 16th century describe the death of Henry Pert, a gentleman from Welbeck, near Worksop in Nottinghamshire.
+Pert died a day after receiving an arrow to the head – apparently fired from his own weapon.
+According to the coroner’s finding, Pert was stood over his loaded longbow while attempting to release a jammed arrow:

 “[Pert] went out to play at Welbeck and drew his bow so fully with an arrow In it that he lodged the arrow in the bow.
 Afterwards, intending to make the arrow climb straight into the air, he shot the arrow from the bow… Because his face was directly over the arrow as it climbed upwards, it struck him above his left eye, near to his eyelid, and into his head to the membrane.
 Thus the said arrow (worth one penny) gave him a wound, of which he immediately languished and lay languishing until noon on October 29th, when he died at Welbeck by misadventure.”

 Source: Calendar of Nottinghamshire Coronial Inquests 1485-1558.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1906: Illinois cheese-eating contest proves fatal